zendframework/zf2-documentation/docs/languages/en/modules/zend.http.client.adapters.rst

 Creating your own connection adapters
 -------------------------------------

-You can create your own connection adapters and use them.
+``Zend\Http\Client`` has been designed so that you can create and use your own connection adapters.
 You could, for example, create a connection adapter that uses persistent sockets, or a connection adapter with caching abilities, and use them as needed in your application.

-In order to do so, you must create your own adapter class that implements the ``Zend_Http_Client_Adapter_Interface`` interface.
+In order to do so, you must create your own adapter class that implements the ``Zend\Http\Client\Adapter\AdapterInterface`` interface.
 The following example shows the skeleton of a user-implemented adapter class.
 All the public functions defined in this example must be defined in your adapter as well:

 .. _zend.http.client.adapters.extending.example-1: